luci/luci-go/vpython/README.md

 *   `VPYTHON_BYPASS`: If set to `manually managed python not supported by chrome operations`, vpython will do nothing and will instead directly invoke the next `python` on PATH.
 Will have no effect if it's set to anything else.
-*   `VPYTHON_CLEAR_PYTHONPATH`: If set, vpython will clear the PYTHONPATH env var prior to launching the Python interpreter.
 *   `VPYTHON_DEFAULT_SPEC`: Specifies path to a vpython spec file that will be used if none is provided or found through probing.
 *   `VPYTHON_LOG_TRACE`: Specifies log level of vpython.
 Can also be specified